unosquare/ffmediaelement/README.md

 2. Download the FFmpeg **shared** binaries for your target architecture: <a href="https://ffmpeg.org/download.html">FFmpeg Windows Downloads</a>.
 3. Extract the contents of the <code>zip</code> file you just downloaded and go to the <code>bin</code> folder that got extracted.
 You should see 3 <code>exe</code> files and multiple <code>dll</code> files.
 Select and copy all of them.
 4. Now paste all files from the prior step onto a well-known folder.
 Take note of the full path.
 (I used `c:\ffmpeg\`)
 5. Open the solution and set the <code>Unosquare.FFME.Windows.Sample</code> project as the startup project.
 You can do this by right clicking on the project and selecting <code>Set as startup project</code>.
-Please note that you will need Visual Studio 2019 with dotnet Core 3.0 SDK for your target architecture installed.
+Please note that you will need Visual Studio 2019 with dotnet 5.0 SDK for your target architecture installed.
 6. Under the <code>Unosquare.FFME.Windows.Sample</code> project, find the file `App.xaml.cs` and under the constructor, locate the line <code>Library.FFmpegDirectory = @"c:\ffmpeg";</code> and replace the path so that it points to the folder where you extracted your FFmpeg binaries (dll files).
 7. Click on <code>Start</code> to run the project.
 8. You should see a sample media player.
 Click on the <code>Open</code> icon located at the bottom right and enter a URL or path to a media file.